dwmkerr/vsix-tools/README.md

 How do I use the tools?
 -----------------------

-Put the VsixTools.ps1 file somewhere and [dot source](http://technet.microsoft.com/en-us/library/ee176949.aspx#ECAA) it from your script.
+Put the ``VsixTools.ps1`` file somewhere and [dot source](http://technet.microsoft.com/en-us/library/ee176949.aspx#ECAA) it from your script.
 Then just use the ``Vsix-SetVersion`` or ``Vsix-FixInvalidMultipleFiles`` functions as you need them.
 If you need more functionality, raise an issue and I'll see what I can do.

+The tools have no other dependecies and are written in Powershell 2.

 Other Notes
 -----------